martianbandit/DafnckMachine-v3.1/01_Machine/01_Workflow/Phase 1: Initial User Input & Project Inception/P01-S01-T01-User-Profile-Development.md

 - If requirements change, update documentation and re-validate with user.

 ## Integration Points
-- User profile feeds into agent selection and communication strategies for all subsequent phases.
+- User profile feeds into agent selection strategies for all subsequent phases.

 ## Quality Gates
 - Completeness Check: All required user profile fields are filled.